-MSC.SFFM2.FICOR.0019 3 SAIDANE Dhafer 0 Finance Sustainable Finance and Fintech Study of Integrated Thinking and Impact Investing implies from the student previous financial background like Innovation and Financial Analysis.
-Plus, students are expected to actively contribute and participate in class discussions and exercises.
-Some suggested readings to better catch the seminar : - Antimanuel d'économie Tomes 1 & 2 - Bernard Maris (French) ; - L'ordre de l'argent - Critique de l'économie (French) ; - David Graeber - Debt: The First 5000 Years (English).
-This course introduces the fundamental concepts of Social Economy and Impact Investing.
-We will use a combination of lectures and a team project to explore and apply theoretical frameworks (old vs new economy) and methodologies in different industries and companies situations.
-After a quick recap of economic theories and its evolutions, we will work from professional perspective with both listed companies and private equity environments to catch the stakes of Impact Investing and Integrated Thinking as tools for the current transition among financial world Paris /Spring spring Paris 70
+Course Code MSC.SFFM2.FICOR.0019

+ECTS Credits 3

+Course Leader SAIDANE Dhafer

+Synchronous 24

+Discipline Finance

+Program Sustainable Finance and Fintech

+Prerequisites Study of Integrated Thinking and Impact Investing implies from the student

+previous financial background like Innovation and Financial Analysis.
+Plus,

+students are expected to actively contribute and participate in class

+discussions and exercises.

+Some suggested readings to better catch the seminar :

+- Antimanuel d'économie Tomes 1 & 2 - Bernard Maris (French) ;

+- L'ordre de l'argent - Critique de l'économie (French) ;

+- David Graeber - Debt: The First 5000 Years (English).

+Course Description This course introduces the fundamental concepts of Social Economy and

+Impact Investing.
+We will use a combination of lectures and a team project

+to explore and apply theoretical frameworks (old vs new economy) and

+methodologies in different industries and companies situations.
+After a

+quick recap of economic theories and its evolutions, we will work from

+professional perspective with both listed companies and private equity

+environments to catch the stakes of Impact Investing and Integrated

+Thinking as tools for the current transition among financial world

+Course Open to Paris /Spring

+Exchange

+Semester spring

+Campus Dubaï, Paris

+Evaluation

+Final Examination 70

+(%)

 Continuous 30

 Assessment (%)

 Academic

 reference

 Websites